Elizabeth Falk, PTA, OPTA, NASM-PES

 Vibrational therapy can be effective, but usually require super-faster vibrations (like a Rapid Release Therapy device, which revvs up to 10,000 rpm – very effective device).
 For a percussion massager, however, even a high 3800 rpms isn’t often enough when the amplitude is low.

-Programs and Speeds
+Speeds, Programs and Sensors

 Go for a device that has 4-5 speeds.